31 May 2023

 In Switzerland, the tax year corresponds to the calendar year.

-The tax returns generally have to be filed in the canton where the taxpayer is/has been resident at the end of the respective tax period.
-More and more, tax returns and enclosures can be filed electronically.
-The official filing dates vary from canton to canton, e.g. canton Zurich 31 March, canton Zug 30 April, canton Lucerne 31 March (or on the date indicated on the tax form), canton Vaud 15 March and canton Geneva 31 March of the following calendar year but extensions are normally granted upon request.
-For married couples a joint tax return is to be filed.
+The tax returns generally must be filed in the canton where the taxpayer is resident at the end of the relevant tax period.
+Tax returns and enclosures can be filed electronically in most cantons.
+The official filing dates vary in each canton and extensions are normally granted upon request.[2]

-Foreign employees with a stay permit but without a residency permit are subject to wage withholding tax.
-As per 1 January 2021 the rules for wage withholding taxes have changed significantly.
-However, as in the past, employees with an annual gross salary of CHF 120,000 or more, with income not subject to wage withholding tax or with net assets above a certain threshold have to file a tax return.
-These taxpayers have to request the tax forms from the tax authorities until 31 March of the following year.
+Foreign employees with a temporary residence permit (B permit) but without a permanent residence permit (C permit) are subject to wage withholding tax regime.
+However, employees with an annual gross salary exceeding CHF 120’000, with other income not subject to wage withholding tax, or with net assets above a certain threshold are subject to a (mandatory) subsequent ordinary taxation and therefore have to file a Swiss tax return.[3]

-Resident individuals are paying their taxes based on the figures declared in the tax return filed.
-Cantonal and communal taxes are usually paid on a provisional basis based on prior-year figures throughout the respective tax year whereas the federal taxes are to be paid by 31 March of the year following the respective tax year.
+Resident individuals who are not subject to the wage withholding tax regime are paying their taxes based on the in the tax return filed.
+Cantonal and communal taxes are usually paid on a provisional basis based on prior-year figures throughout the respective tax period whereas the federal taxes are to be paid by 31 March of the year following the relevant tax period.

 Tax Audit/Assessment

-Upon receipt of a tax return the competent cantonal tax authority starts a formal tax assessment process.
-The tax authority may ask for additional information or documents if re-quired.
-Finally, a formal tax assessment will be issued to the taxpayer, in which the taxable factors are noted.
-The tax assessment comes into legal force if no objection is filed within 30 days after receipt of the tax assessment.
-Based here on, the final tax invoices will be issued.
+Upon receipt of a tax return the competent cantonal tax authority starts a formal tax assessment procedure.
+The tax authority may ask for additional information or documentation where necessary.
+A formal tax assessment will be issued to the taxpayer, setting out the relevant taxable factors.
+The tax assessment comes into legal force if no objection is filed within 30 days of receipt of the tax assessment.
+Based on the final assessment, the final tax invoices will be issued.

 Statute of Limitations